kokerinks/tp/docs/UserGuide.md

 - **Extraneous parameters for commands that do not take in parameters** (such as `help`, `list`, `exit`, and `clear`) will be ignored.
     - Example: If the command specifies `help 123`, it will be interpreted as `help`.
 - **When using a PDF version of this document**, be careful when copying and pasting commands that span multiple lines, as space characters surrounding line-breaks may be omitted when copied over to the application.
+- **If there is a repeat parameter**, only last parameter will be taken
+  - Example: `del i/chocolate croissant i/kaya waffle` will only delete kaya waffle from the catalogue.
+- Commands can only be in **English**
 </div>

 ### 4.1 Viewing help : `help`